aisummerofcode/aisoc-season-2/Production AI/Designing Production AI Systems/readme.md

 ### AI Microservice Demo: FastAPI, Microservices, and Production Best Practices

 This repository contains a complete, copy-pasteable guide for a FastAPI AI inference microservice with Pydantic validation, dependency injection for an ML model, API-key protection, and caching using fastapi-cache2.
-It includes full code, virtual environment and install steps, Docker + Redis for production-like testing, VS Code run/debug configs, and troubleshooting.
+It includes full code, virtual environment and install steps.

 ### Table of Contents